MDA Awarded Grand Prize in 2021 dvm360 Veterinary Hospital Design Competition

 September 1, 2021 – Indianapolis, IN – A state-of-the-art 25,000+ square-foot veterinary hospital designed by Indianapolis-based MD Architects was recently awarded the prestigious Grand Prize in the 2021 dvm360® Hospital Design Competition.

-dvm360’s Hospital Design Competition honors the most attractive, efficient, and customer-friendly veterinary hospitals in the country.
-A panel of veterinary hospital design experts evaluated the strengths and standout features of each submission to ultimately crown a Hospital of the Year winner in two size categories, as well as several Merit Awards.
+dvm360’s Hospital Design Competition honors the country’s most attractive, efficient, and customer-friendly veterinary hospitals.
+A panel of veterinary hospital design experts evaluated each submission’s strengths and standout features to ultimately crown a Hospital of the Year winner in two size categories and several Merit Awards.

 VCA West Coast Specialty and Emergency Animal Hospital in Fountain Valley, CA, was named Hospital of the Year in the “Over 8,000 square feet” category for its thoughtful, well-organized floor plan, energy-efficient and environmentally friendly design, dedicated spaces for high-tech equipment, and attention to both animal and human needs.